drdaemos/xc5-docs/en/changing_store_logic/forcing_product_quantity_while_adding_to_cart.md

 # Implementation

-We start with {% link "creating an empty module" H1Qu2b27w %} with developer ID **Tony** and module ID **AddQuantityDemo**.
+We start with {% link "creating an empty module" H1ar4zrP %} with developer ID **Tony** and module ID **AddQuantityDemo**.

-When a product is added to cart, the request goes to `cart.php?target=cart` URL with **action=add** parameter, which means that {% link "this request will be handled" Skb8obnQP %} by `doActionAdd()` method of `\XLite\Controller\Customer\Cart` class ({% link "more info about classnames in X-Cart" S1RinW3Qv %}).
+When a product is added to cart, the request goes to `cart.php?target=cart` URL with **action=add** parameter, which means that {% link "this request will be handled" HJ7rV4GHD %} by `doActionAdd()` method of `\XLite\Controller\Customer\Cart` class ({% link "more info about classnames in X-Cart" SJSmIEfSD %}).
 The `doActionAdd()` method performs checks and then calls `addItem()` method of the same controller class – this method will actually add a product to a cart and then redirect a customer.
-In our module, we need to {% link "decorate" rkE_3bnXw %} the `\XLite\Controller\Customer\Cart` class and enhance the `addItem()` method.
+In our module, we need to {% link "decorate" H1G6r4zSD %} the `\XLite\Controller\Customer\Cart` class and enhance the `addItem()` method.
 This enhancement will make sure that quantity of product added is even.
 Otherwise, we will show an error message and the product will not be added to cart.

 We decorate the `\XLite\Controller\Customer\Cart` class by creating the `<X-Cart>/classes/XLite/Module/Tony/AddQuantityDemo/Controller/Customer/Cart.php` file with the following content: